 Also see: How Much Kratom is Too Much?

 What Are the Side Effects of Kratom?

-Kratom consumption can cause a number of side effects, though they’re usually not serious.
+Kratom consumption can cause several side effects, though they’re usually not serious.

 The most common side effects include:

 More serious adverse effects include: